-Teasing your friends or full on insulting drivers in traffic is a common part of life in Port-au-Prince.
-The following Haitian Creole cuss words are not typically included in vocabulary lists.
+Teasing your friends or full on insulting other drivers in traffic is a common part of life in Port-au-Prince.
+The following Haitian Creole curse words are not typically included in vocabulary lists.
 We’re adding them here so you will understand that you are being insulted and cussed out in Creole!!
 We don’t recommend you respond, unless its teasing among good friends.
 Trading Haitian insults in the street is a good way to start a fight — please avoid that.

 Kijan moun konn joure yon lòt moun nan kreyòl

 How people typically insult others in Creole

 Masisi — gay person

 Enbesil — imbicil

 Gwo vant — fat belly

 Gwo dyòl — big mouth